In this article, we’ve got all the information you need to decide on the optimal kayak size. Discuss kayak sizes like a pro!

-If you’re new to kayaking, renting a kayak is a great way to experience the thrill for yourself without having to invest in a kayak and gear first.
+If you’re new to kayaking, renting a kayak is a great way to experience the thrill without investing in a kayak and gear first.

-Every brand has its own warranty specifications, but it will vary from brand to brand.
+Every brand has its warranty specifications, but they will vary from brand to brand.

 The higher-end brands will all offer longer warranties (5-20 years, even some lifetime warranties).
-Brands that offer mid-range and budget-friendly models will usually offer warranties of varying length—anywhere from 180 days to 5+ years.
+Brands that offer mid-range and budget-friendly models usually offer warranties of varying lengths—anywhere from 180 days to 5+ years.

 It’s always worth doing a quick Google Search for any warranty details before buying any kayak.
 You may find that spending a few more bucks on a different brand gets you a kayak covered by a significantly better/longer-lasting warranty, which means more protection for your kayak.

 You don’t!
 If you only plan on recreational activities, you can stick with a budget-friendly recreational kayak.
 The same is true for anglers who only occasionally plan to go kayak fishing—fishing kayaks can be inexpensive without feeling cheap.